krixik-ai/python-client/README.md

 ### Extending your pipeline

-Suppose we wanted to make the output of the `transcribe` module immediately vector searchable.
+Suppose you wanted to make the output of the `transcribe` module immediately vector searchable.

-We would need to do the following after transcription:
+You would need to do the following after transcription:

 1.  *Transform* the transcript into a text file
 2.  *Parse* the text using a sliding window, chunking it into (possibly overlapping) snippets